defenseunicorns/uds-cli/docs/overrides.md

 ### View All Variables

-When working with a local or remote bundle you can view all overrides and zarf variables by running `uds inspect --list-variables <tarball>:ref`
+When working with a local or remote bundle you can view all overrides and zarf variables by running `uds inspect --list-variables BUNDLE_TARBALL|OCI_REF]`